udayTX/us-analytics/README.md

 Give appropriate names and titles to the dashboards and all panels should be visible

+# Attractive graphs that can dispay tons of info in a single dashboard

 <img width="910" alt="02" src="https://user-images.githubusercontent.com/93224640/152583958-787369e7-a538-4d5d-bda7-ae7d10860814.PNG">

 Save the dashboard.